neha-kay/Kiko-plus/_posts/2017-07-06-optimizing-bus-bookings-by-carrier.md

 ---
 layout: post
-title: "How to Optimize Bus Bookings by Carrier"
+title: "Optimizing Bus Bookings by Carrier"
 description: "A quick explanation on the perks of one carrier over another"
 date: 2017-07-06
 tags: [travel - bus]